JIM MEHRER'S POSTAL HISTORY

 __________

-Groth-Constantine Machines and Postal Markings.
-(Reg Morris & Robert J. Payne/1989): The complete reference on these scarce and desirable machine cancels, with information on the development of the machines; their patents; Post Office trial periods; and use.
-Illustrated and annotated, with catalog numbers, known periods of use, rarity factors and corresponding value ratings.
-(71 pages; unbound.) #970496. $24.00.
+Hampden: The Machines & Postal Markings Attributed to the Hampden (Landfear) Cancelling Machine Co., 1896-1906.
+(Reg Morris & Robert J. Payne/1991): The complete work on the subject, with a history of the company and its patents.
+Fully illustrated and annotated, with catalog numbers, known periods of use, rarity factors and corresponding value ratings.
+(205 pages; unbound.) #970531.
+Price on Request.

 __________